Lectures on LHC Physics: LHC phenomenology

 While it seems like the C/A jet algorithm with its purely geometric selection has the best potential to search for massive particles in its jet history there exists a multitude of algorithms searching for boosted top quarks.
 Once the top quarks have very large transverse momenta the two-step mass drop criterion becomes less critical because the three decay jets are too close to be cleanly resolved.
-In this situation analyses based on the $k_T$ or anti-$k_T$ algorithms can be as promising, even event shapes without any jet algorithm can search for such signals.
+In this situation analyses based on the $k_T$ or anti-$k_T$ algorithms can be very promising, as could be event shapes which do not involve any jet algorithm.